cover cropping, AS A METHOD OF REPLENISHING SOIL NUTRIENTS, what is Cover Cropping?

 (iii) Leguminous cover crops increase the nitrogen level of the soil through the bacteria in the root nodules

 (iv) It increases water – holding capacity of the soil.
-That is, it influences soil water supply. read water cycle here
+That is, it influences soil water supply. read the water cycle

 (v) It improves soil development.